 Boehringer Ingelheim's global Third-Party Risk Management framework is designed to identify and mitigate risks associated with suppliers.
+This program ensures we uphold our sustainability commitments by applying sustainability criteria throughout our procurement process.
+A holistic risk management approach addresses sustainability-related risks along the entire value chain, including human rights, environment, and biodiversity.
 The management of supplier risks is being addressed in two existing global processes:

-- \rightarrow A process that involves continuous risk monitoring of both new and existing suppliers through supplier screening databases supported by a dedicated tool. - → A process under which regular risk-based audits of suppliers are conducted.
+- → A process that involves continuous risk monitoring of both new and existing suppliers through supplier screening databases supported by a dedicated tool. - → A process under which regular risk-based audits of suppliers are conducted.

 In addition, Boehringer Ingelheim has introduced a new process which aims to manage supplier risks consistently, considering factors such as human rights risks including modern slavery and child labour risks, and their relationships with other supplier risks.
 This new approach is currently in the pilot phase, with United Kingdom/Ireland being part of the pilot.
+In 2024, the scope of the pilot program was expanded to additional countries.